-A Trusted Authority on Medical Malpractice for the Last 40 Years
+Trusted Washington D.C.
+Medical Malpractice Attorneys for the Last 40 Years

-Medical malpractice lawyers protecting the rights of patients in Washington, D.C.
+Medical malpractice lawyers protecting the rights of patients in D.C.

 When seeking medical treatment, you expect to receive the best care possible.
 Unfortunately, that is not always the case.
 Many people suffer serious injury or even die as a result of medical errors.
 Healthcare providers, including doctors, dentists, nurses, and other medical staff, must be held accountable for injuries to patients due to medical malpractice or negligence.

-At Paulson & Nace, PLLC, our team of trial attorneys represents clients throughout Washington, D.C. in a wide range of medical malpractice cases.
-Senior partner Barry Nace’s cases have produced many groundbreaking decisions as well as millions of dollars in awards for his clients, including the two highest med-mal verdicts in the Washington, D.C., area.
+At Paulson & Nace, PLLC, our team of Washington, D.C. medical malpractice attorneys represents clients throughout the District of Columbia in a wide range of medical malpractice cases.
+Senior partner Barry Nace’s cases have produced many groundbreaking decisions as well as millions of dollars in awards for his clients, including the two highest medical malpractice verdicts in the D.C., area.
 When your family is suffering because of a negligent medical professional, our family wants to hear your story.

 What we do